Finances & Analytics

 Payments

 UCare allows you to record any payments and giving made online or in person.
 Payment forms can be added to a website or church app or sent via email.
-This ensures that payments are recorded directly into UCare, keeping manual processing of payments to a minimum.
+This ensures that payments are recorded directly into UCare, keeping manual payment processing to a minimum.
 Statements and follow-up emails can then be sent at the end of the financial year.
 Payments can also be refunded if needed.

 To add a payment, click + New and select Payment.